Logiqx/covid-stats/docs/nims-population/README.md

 NHS England commissioned the NHS South, Central and West CSU (which is part of NHS England) to implement a National Immunisation Management Service (NIMS).
 The implementation of NIMS delivers a centralised service for the management of seasonal flu immunisation and clinical cohorts as part of the call / recall service for COVID vaccinations

-NIMS initially received a bulk extract of basic patient details (not medical history) and demographical data from the PDS.
+NIMS initially received a bulk extract of basic patient details (not medical history) and demographical data from the Personal Demographics Service (PDS).
 Since the initial bulk load, NIMS has been receiving daily updates from the PDS.
 The list of patients is restricted to people believed to be living in England and where the PDS does not have them flagged as deceased.

 I have written a detailed [article](provenance.md) looking at the provenance of population data in NIMS.
 Feel free to read it if you wish but it can be summarised as follows: